pablodecm/paper-inferno/paper/paper.md

 a certain instantiation of the simulator parameters
 $\boldsymbol{\theta}_\textrm{MC}$.

-In experimental high energy physics experiments, which are the scientific context that initially motivated this work, histograms of observation counts are the most commonly used non-parametric density estimator because the
+In experimental high-energy physics experiments, which are the scientific context that initially motivated this work, histograms of observation counts are the most commonly used non-parametric density estimator because the